SantiagoFreile0/Portfolio/README.md

 ---

 ### [Stock Price Movement Prediction (NLP, PyTorch, ALBERT)](./stock-movement-albert)
-A fine-tuned ALBERT model that classifies financial news headlines as bullish or bearish.
-The project includes exploratory analysis, stratified data splitting, and behavioral probing experiments that reveal where the model fails and why.
+I fine-tuned ALBERT on financial news headlines to predict whether a stock goes up or down.
+What I found more interesting than the accuracy was what happens when you feed the model plain English it was never trained on.
+It fails confidently, and that tells you a lot about what it actually learned.

 ### [Image Classification with ResNet-18 (CNN, Transfer Learning, PyTorch)](./resnet18-imagenette)
-A 10-class image classifier using transfer learning on an intentionally imbalanced dataset.
-Achieves 97.35% overall accuracy.
-The per-class results tell a more interesting story: minority classes with visually distinctive features still reach 100%, while others drop to 75%.
+I built a 10-class image classifier on a dataset where some classes have 500 training images and others have 20.
+The overall accuracy is 97.35%, but the per-class results are where things get interesting.
+The smallest classes either hit 100% or drop to 75%, and the difference comes down to how visually distinct the object is.

 ### [Bank System Database (SQL)](./bank-system-database)
 Relational database simulating banking operations across 17 tables.
 Includes 10 analytical views escalating from simple joins to CTEs, window functions, and nested subqueries.